CyclicDoom/gremlin-goals/replit.md

 ### Latest Updates: Design System Refinement & AI Integration

+**Aspiration Screen Styling Fixed** (October 28, 2025):
+- Updated button to use "success" gradient variant instead of unstyled "secondary"
+- Applied proper Outfit font sizing (text-3xl) and weight (font-bold) to match design system
+- Button size increased to "xl" for consistency with other screens
+- Screen now fully adheres to established design system

 **AI Integration Fixed**: Set up JavaScript OpenAI AI Integrations blueprint to resolve the "AI gateway is not enabled" error.
 The app now properly uses Replit-managed OpenAI access with environment variables configured automatically.

 **Typography Upgrade**: Replaced Fredoka with **Outfit** font - a more elegant, modern geometric typeface that maintains the playful feel while being less bold and more refined.